n0rdy/n0rdy-blog/content/posts/20250129/postgres-index-meets-bcrypt-column.md

 Despite the failure, that gave me a good clue: it seemed like I could exclude the Third-party API from the list of suspects, or at least for now.
 Of course, it's important to mention that the local setup is different than the production one, so there is always a chance that something might be slowing down the egress traffic.
 However, for simplicity of the investigation, I decided to make sure that nothing in the app caused the issue before checking possible external factors, like cloud proxies, security filters, etc.

 I realised that it's time to take a look at the code.
 If you'd like to follow along, here are the code samples that reproduce the setup we are discussing, check the `README.md` file for how to run instructions.

+*Btw, if you like my blog and don’t want to miss out on new posts, subscribe to my newsletter [here](https://mail.n0rdy.foo/subscription/form).
+You'll receive an email once I publish a new post.*

 ## Browsing the code